 Soon, I’ll be able to take pictures from inside the finished boat, at anchor, to show you how these changes look in practice.
 Check back in four or five months. :)

-5 replies to “Wayfinder Build: Part 2 – The Hull”
+5 responses to “Wayfinder Build: Part 2 – The Hull”